 As recently as a few years ago, if you wanted to be considered a cutting-edge expert in computer-assisted-legal-research (CALR) you only had to learn to use Lexis and Westlaw.
-While Lexis and Westlaw are still the major CALR vendors, you must be able to make use of other electronic databases as well as the Internet to do minimally competent research.
+While Lexis and Westlaw are still the major CALR vendors, you must be able to make use of other electronic databases, including Bloomberg Law, as well as the Internet to do minimally competent research.

 Databases also come with varying degrees of structure.
 For example, a library’s catalog has limited records, but the information is in a highly structured format that makes it easy to search for items by subject heading, author, or title.
 The Internet can be considered a database with virtually unlimited records and with virtually no structure.
 The nature of the database dictates the methods that should be used to most efficiently search it.
 One of the first steps in successful electronic research is selecting the appropriate database and learning enough about the database to pick an efficient search method.